Zachary Berger is a member of the Real Estate Department of the firm.

-Attorney Berger is licensed to practice in Pennsylvania, New Jersey and in the United States District Court for the Middle District of Pennsylvania.
-He is a member of the Wilkes-Barre Law and Library Association and the Pennsylvania Bar Association.
+Attorney Berger is licensed to practice in Pennsylvania, New Jersey, New York and in the United States District Court for the Middle District of Pennsylvania.
+He is a member of the Wilkes-Barre Law and Library Association, the Pennsylvania Bar Association and the New Jersey State Bar Association.

 - University of Minnesota Law School (J.D.)

 - University of Pittsburgh (B.A., in History, summa cum laude)